shadowbanks/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 	 	# = ((1 * 2) + (2 * 1) + (3 * 10) + (4 * 2)) / (2 + 1 + 10 + 2)

+	 * square_matrix_map - Compute the square value of all integers of matrix using map